 A Leeds Beckett academic has published an award-winning guide for road safety experts on ways they can intervene in bad driving habits and improve road safety.

-The seventh event in the Leeds Cultural Conversation series 2018/19.
+The fifth event in the Leeds Cultural Conversations series 2019/20.